-It is a symbol of therapeutic relaxation, of solitary rejuvenation or backyard socialization.
+It is a symbol of therapeutic relaxation, of solitary rejuvenation, or backyard socialization.
 It is known as a spa, hot tub, whirlpool, and universally, as a Jacuzzi®.
 In fact, the Jacuzzi® brand is so widely recognized that it has earned a place in the Merriam-Webster dictionary, which defines a Jacuzzi® as “a bathtub in which a pump causes water and air bubbles to move around your body.”

 While humans have recognized the restorative, cleansing effects of hydrotherapy for thousands of years via natural hot springs and bathhouses, Jacuzzi® pioneered the modern incarnation in the 1950s.
 However, the Jacuzzi® family’s legacy of innovation extends back to the early 1900s, when seven brothers emigrated to the U.S. from Italy.
 They were initially active in the nascent aviation industry, to which their major contribution was the development of the world’s first enclosed-cabin monoplane.
 The brothers later saw opportunity in the orange groves of California, where they focused on the water systems and pumps that irrigated the land.
 In 1925, their creation of the first submersible pump revolutionized the agricultural industry.

-The road to establishing Jacuzzi® as the household name that it is today began in the 1950s, when adversity struck the family and parental determination gave way to ground-breaking innovation.
+The road to establishing Jacuzzi® as the household name that it is today began in the 1950s when adversity struck the family and parental determination gave way to ground-breaking innovation.
 Kenneth Jacuzzi®, the son of the family’s youngest brother, Candido, contracted strep throat when he was 3 years old.
-With the poor antibiotics of the day, it led to juvenile rheumatoid arthritis, an autoimmune condition that causes debilitating joint pain and may result in permanent disability.
+The poor antibiotics of the day, it led to juvenile rheumatoid arthritis, an autoimmune condition that causes debilitating joint pain and may result in permanent disability.
 Visits to a communal jetted tub at the hospital relieved Kenneth’s pain, but the exposure to other patients frequently caused him to contract illnesses.
 Intent on finding a hydrotherapy solution that would assuage Kenneth’s symptoms at home, Candido conferred with his ingenious brothers.
 The men applied their knowledge of hydraulics to design the J-300, a portable aerating pump that could transform an ordinary home bathtub into a relaxing, healing experience.
 The development rapidly gained popularity among consumers, who found that the therapeutic benefits of the J-300 were not limited to those suffering from painful conditions.

 In 1968, the modern whirlpool tub that the world associates with the Jacuzzi® name burst onto the market, creating a whole new industry.
 Roy Jacuzzi®, a third-generation family member who had worked in the business since he was a teenager, incorporated therapeutic jets into the sides of a tub.
 Marketed as the “Roman,” the result was the world’s first integrated whirlpool bath.
 The jets emitted an innovative ratio of 50 percent air to 50 percent water.
 Jacuzzi® still applies this ratio today to create the uniquely invigorating experience for which its tubs are known.